-Fourth, there may be a mechanical correlation between civilian casualties and insurgent capacity, what we term the 'capacity effect'.
-If ISAF forces are more likely to employ force in ways that have a high potential to cause civilian casualties when the target is particularly valuable from a counterinsurgency perspective (as their rules of engagement suggest they should), then we should see ISAF-caused casualties associated with a drop in insurgent violence, at least in the short term.
+Fourth, there may be a mechanical correlation between civilian casualties and insurgent capacity, c, what we term the 'capacity effect'.
+If ISAF soldiers are more likely to employ force in ways that have a high potential to cause civilian casualties when the target is particularly valuable from a counterinsurgency perspective (as their rules of engagement suggest they should), then we should see ISAF-generated casualties associated with a drop in insurgent violence, at least in the short term (which we will define as two weeks or less).
 We would expect this capacity effect to be relatively short-term as a successful attack on a high-value target should result in an immediate loss of organizational capacity for insurgents.
-In the long-run, insurgent capacity can be replenished as leadership is replaced, confining the capacity effect to the short-run.
-The capacity effect can thus be thought of as impacting the short-run ability of insurgent groups to plan and execute specific activities but assuming a supply of sufficiently skilled potential insurgents, will not affect the long-run output of the groups.
+In the long-run (which we will define as between 2 and 3 months), insurgent capacity can be replenished as leadership and supplies are replaced, confining the capacity effect to the short-run.
+The capacity effect can thus be thought of as impacting the short-run ability of insurgent groups to plan and execute specific activities but, assuming some ability to reallocate men and materiel across districts, will not affect the long-run output of the groups.